ExtremeElectronics/RC2040/SD Card Contents/README.md

 _______________________________________________________________________________________________________

-### Using ACIA based software
+### RC2040.INI ACIA
+Config with no switches and other emulation settings for ACIA

-Requires CPMIncTransient.cf, R0001009.BIN and rc2040.ini copied from rc2040ACIA.ini
+Requires CPM Inc Transient Apps ACIA.img,CPMIDE.id, R0001009.BIN and rc2040.ini as below

 ### Rom Details
 Rom has basic at address 0x0000 (000)